Prisma (app): Downloads

 One week after its debut on iOS App Store, the app was downloaded over 7.5 million times and received over 1 million active users.
 It also became the top listed app in Russia and its neighboring countries.
 In the end of July 2016, it was installed over 12.5 million devices with over 1.5 million active users worldwide.
 According to App Annie, it was listed in the top 10 apps on the App Store in 77 different countries.

 On the first day of the Android version release, it received over 1.7 million downloads with 50 million pictures processed by the app.

 Research and technology

-AN research machine learning conference: Neural Information Processing Systems (NIPS) in 2015.
+The research paper behind the Prisma App technology is called "A Neural Algorithm of Artistic Style" by Leon Gatys, Alexander Ecker and Matthias Bethge and was presented at the premier machine learning conference: Neural Information Processing Systems (NIPS) in 2015.
 The technology is an example of a Neural Style Transfer algorithm.
 This technology used in Prisma was developed independently and before Prisma, and both the university and the company have no affiliation with one another.

 Further recent work developed by Stanford University, titled Perceptual Losses for Real-Time Style Transfer and Super-Resolution by Justin Johnson, Alexandre Alahi and Li Fei-Fei, has also been able to create real-time style transfer through video.

 The code for the previous papers is available at no charge at GitHub for research purposes.